Putin's diamond firm off the hook in EU sanctions

 And Alrosa stayed out of the final agreement on a new sanctions package nailed down in Brussels on Wednesday morning, diplomats said.

-The Belgian foreign ministry declined to comment on the Alrosa U-turn, but it comes after Belgian diplomats and Antwerp Diamond Centre lobbyists had warned that striking at Russia's diamond sector would cost thousands of jobs in the city, which hosts the world's biggest diamond exchange.
+The Belgian foreign ministry declined to comment on the Alrosa U-turn, but it comes after Belgian diplomats and Antwerp Diamond Centre lobbyists had warned that striking at Russia's diamond exports would cost thousands of jobs in the city, which hosts the world's biggest diamond exchange.

-The change of heart marks a defeat for the Baltic states, Ireland, and Poland, which had first backed a total diamond ban, then a non-industrial diamond ban, then Alrosa, before backing down.
+The change of heart marks a defeat for the Baltic states, Ireland, and Poland, which had first endorsed a total diamond ban, then a non-industrial diamond ban, then the Alrosa listing, before backing down.

 The new sanctions are to enter into force on Thursday.